Our Mission and Values

 Please visit our FAQ page for common questions regarding this new program.

 In Spring 2014, Denver Dining became a signatory of DU’s Real Food Challenge Commitment to purchase 20% local, fair, ecologically sound or humane food, what is called ‘Real Food’, by 2020.
 This commitment became a reality through the collaboration between DU’s Center for Sustainability, Students for Sustainable Food, Denver Dining by Sodexo and University of Denver’s Administration.
 In 2019, we achieved our goal and continue to make sure sustainable and local food sources are a primary focus for the campus.

 We believe that Pioneers care about where their food comes and how it is prepared.
 The Rebecca Chopp Grand Central Market is dedicated to preparing food you can feel good about, featuring responsibly sourced ingredients within our classic comfort foods to international dishes.
 Many of our responsibly sourced ingredients are classified as ‘real’ food that is local, fair, humane and/or ecologically sound.
 Continually increasing our use of ‘real’ food is part of our Real Food Challenge Commitment

 Click here for more more information about the Real Food Challenge.

 To get involved with DU’s student run RFC chapter, message DU’s Student for Sustainable Food Group’s Facebook page.

 We are working with the University to use 100% recycled consumer products throughout retail

 We utilize Tri-Bin parody waste bins, clearly labeled for Recycle, Compost & Landfill

-We banned polystyrene (Styrofoam) and plastic take-out bags from all of our operations on campus
+We banned polystyrene (Styrofoam) in our operations on campus

-We participate in pre-consumer composting at Centennial Hall, Nelson Hall, Nagel Hall, and the Ritchie Center
+We participate in pre-consumer composting at The Rebecca Chopp Grand Central Market and the Ritchie Center